 - Where: Harajuku, Tokyo / America-mura, Osaka

 MUJI is a popular retail company and has a number of stores in Japan and abroad.
-This is another perfect place to be at when you have a must-buy list.
-MUJI offers a wide selection of high quality and stylish products at reasonable prices.
+This is another perfect place to be when you have a must-buy list.
+MUJI offers a wide selection of high-quality and stylish products at reasonable prices.
 You can find stationery, households, furniture, clothes, cosmetics, food, and many other useful items.
 If you are going for clothing, you should have an idea of the possible costs.

 - Here are the typical prices (in dollars):

 - Women’s Cotton Double Gauze Crew Neck Dress $49